streamnative/function-mesh-website/docs/configure/pulsar-connector.md

 Pulsar IO connectors consist of source and sink.
 Sources pass through data from external systems into Pulsar while sinks output data from Pulsar into external systems.
 Function Mesh supports defining ources and Sinks through the Function CRD.

-# Prerequisites
+## Prerequisites

-- Create a Kubernetes cluster.
+- Create and connect to a [Kubernetes cluster](https://kubernetes.io/).
-- Create a Pulsar cluster.
+- Create a [Pulsar cluster](https://pulsar.apache.org/docs/en/kubernetes-helm/) in the Kubernetes cluster.
-- Install FunctionMesh operator and CRD into Kubernetes.
+- Install the Function Mesh Operator and CRD into Kubernetes cluster.
 - Set up the external source or sink system to communicate with the Pulsar connector.

-# Create source
+## Create source

 To create a source, follow these steps.